RakibulHasanRatul/dhaka-house-rent-predictor/readme.md

 I ran benchmark tests against Scikit-learn's `LinearRegression` based on 5-fold cross-validation, determining R-squared ($R^2$), Mean Squared Error (MSE), and Mean Absolute Error (MAE).
 I found that **the custom implementation performs almost identically, and in some instances, even marginally better than the highly optimized Scikit-learn library.** The differences in performance metrics are often in the **decimal places**, highlighting the precision of the from-scratch approach.

-For this specific dataset provided through the GitHub Gist, the Scikit-Learn's `LinearRegression` model works noticeably slower than the scratch-built model.
+For this specific dataset the Scikit-Learn's `LinearRegression` model works noticeably slower than the scratch-built model.
 The custom implementation is not only faster but also achieves comparable or better performance metrics for the same dataset.
 The Scikit-Learn's model performed **almost 1.9 times slower than my scratch-built model for smaller datasets**.
 Speedtest results are available in the [speedtest.md](./speedtest.md) file.
 However, to be fair, the Scikit-learn model is more optimized for larger datasets, and the performance gap may narrow or even reverse with larger datasets.
-And it is as shown in the [speedtest.md](./speedtest.md) file, the scratch-built model performs too poorly compared to Scikit-learn's implementation for bigger datasets.
+As shown in the [speedtest.md](./speedtest.md), performance drops significantly for larger datasets — where Scikit-learn’s optimized backend excels.
 **_Note that the performance characteristics may vary with different datasets and configurations._**

 My step-by-step procedures and detailed [benchmark test results](./benchmarks.md#benchmark-test-results) are documented in the [benchmarks.md](./benchmarks.md) file.